YoshiiShell/PC-Optimization/Install.md

 ## Pre-account setup

-Now you should be in OOBE (Out-Of-Box-Experience) what should we choose?
+Now you should be in OOBE (Out-Of-Box-Experience).
+If you get an OOBEREGION error, just skip it.

+## Accounts

 ### Windows 10
 If on 10, just click the button "Domain Join" on the account creation screen, and we will meet you at the privacy setup screen.